 This course is aimed at those who work with, own or are responsible for traditional buildings.
 Suitable for building and heritage professionals such as architects, surveyors or planners the course would also be of interest to homeowners, those responsible for maintenance works to traditional buildings or those considering a renovation or conversion project.
 We are always happy to help learners choose the right course.
 Please contact us if you would like to discuss which course is suitable for you.

-*C2 is a pre requisite course for our Masonry Building Conservation- Principles and Techniques P2-Professional Level 2.
-Get £100 discount if you book C2 within 2 weeks of completing C1 or book at the same time.
-Contact our admin team to avail.
+*P1 is a pre requisite course for our Masonry Building Conservation- Principles and Techniques P2-Professional Level 2.
+You can get £100 discount if you book P2 within 2 weeks of completing P1 or book at the same time.
+Contact our admin team to avail of this offer.

 Health & Safety;